 Section 12.8.7 indicates that when the analysis includes the P-Delta effects, the value of q/(1+q), rather than q, may be compared against qmax.
 The report gives both values, but if P-Delta was included in the analysis use the q/(1+q) values:

 If the Stability Coefficient exceeds the maximum allowable, qmax, at any level for any seismic load combination, the member sizes must be adjusted or new frames added as necessary, and Steps 3 through 5 repeated until satisfactory stability coefficient values are obtained.
-[Note: if b was conservatively assumed to be 1.0, it may be worth the effort to calculate a more precise value of b in order to get a more correct (larger) value of qmax.
+Note: if b was conservatively assumed to be 1.0, it may be worth the effort to calculate a more precise value of b in order to get a more correct (larger) value of qmax.
 The shear demand (the story shears) can be obtained from the Building Story Shear report.
-The shear capacity of the story can be obtained by manually summing up the column shear capacities for a steel moment frame system, for example, by looking at the Member Code Check reports for each of the columns; since column shear rarely if ever controls the design of moment frame columns it will generally be found that the sum of the capacities is substantially higher than the story shear.
-Hence b will be very small, and qmaxwill be very large, capped by the maximum value of 0.25; this will often be the case.
-Shear capacities of concrete columns can similarly be obtained by looking at the column design report in RAM Concrete Column.]
+The Commentary to ASCE 7 defines the shear capacity as the "shear in the story that occurs simultaneously with the attainment of the development of first significant yield of the overall structure."
+As explained in the Commentary this can be determined by iteratively increasing the applied story forces until the first significant yield occurs at a given story (i.e., the demand on any frame member exceeds its capacity).
+The story shear on this story is then the value to be used in the calculation of b.
+This process would need to be continued until the story shear was similarly determined when first yield occurs for each story.
+The Commentary provides a simplified alternative: determine the worst interaction equation value for any frame member at a given level, and use that interaction value for b.
+This can be done by looking at the Member Code Check reports for steel members or the Concrete Column Design or Concrete Beam Design reports for concrete members.
+Note that if the shear interaction is larger than the Axial/Moment interaction, the larger value should be used.

 Section 12.8.7 also indicates that when the stability coefficient, q, is less than or equal to that given in Eq.
 (12.8-16), it is not necessary to include P-Delta effects in the analysis.
 Note that this is only true for the analysis used to calculate drifts; the Direct Analysis Method requires (despite what ASCE 7-05 says) that P-Delta effects be included in the analysis if the design equations of AISC 360 are to be used.
 Therefore it is suggested that P-Delta always be included in the analysis.